Some local businesses close with ‘Stay Home. Stay Safe’ order

 The executive order also extends the closure of Michigan schools through April 13.
 Whitmer said she would make additional announcements on that topic soon.

 As the news broke, Farmington area businesses and organizations began communicating how they’ll deal with the order.
-In an email to members, Greater Farmington Area Chamber Director Connor Osborn said the Chamber is creating an area of its website specifically to help businesses get the word out about changes they’re making.
+In an email to members, Greater Farmington Area Chamber Director Connor Osborn said the Chamber is creating an area of gfachamber.com specifically to help businesses get the word out about changes they’re making.
 Information will also be shared on the Chamber’s Facebook page.

-”Anything that you feel is important to get across to our community that pertains to how COVID-19 is impacting your business,” Osborn wrote.
+Members were encouraged to share “anything that you feel is important to get across to our community that pertains to how COVID-19 is impacting your business,” Osborn wrote.

 (Farmington Voice has also created a page where businesses can share news: farmingtonvoice.com/covid-19-business-news/).